Site icon Our Breathing Planet

 Death’s-head Hawkmoth Physical Description

 Understandably, like the majority of Lepidoptera, this marvel of Nature displays a moderate degree of sexual dimorphism.
 As a result of this physiological trait, in its case, females generally develop slightly larger than the males.
-These also tend to be bulkier in shape.
+Examples of that gender also tend to be slightly bulkier in shape.

 Death’s-head Hawkmoth Distribution, Habitat, and Ecology